Skip to main content

 Vignettes

-Another very useful source of help included in most of the packages are the vignettes, which are documents where the authors show some functionalities of their package in a more detailed way.
+Another very useful source of help included in most of the packages is the vignettes, which are documents where the authors show some functionalities of their package in a more detailed way.
 Following vignettes is a great way to get your hands dirty with the common uses of the package, so it's a perfect way to start working with it before doing your own analysis.

-As you might remember, the information of vignettes contained in a given package is also available in its DOCUMENTATION file locally or online, but you can also obtain the list of vignettes included in your installed packages with the function browseVignettes(), and for a given package just include its name as a parameter: browseVignettes(package="packagename").
+As you might remember, the information of vignettes contained in a given package is also available in its DOCUMENTATION file locally or online, but you can also obtain the list of vignettes included in your installed packages with the function browseVignettes(), and for a given package, just include its name as a parameter: browseVignettes(package="packagename").
 In both cases, a browser window will open so you can easily explore and click on the preferred vignette to open it.

 If you prefer to stay in the command line, the vignette() command will show you the list of vignettes, vignette(package = "packagename"), the ones included in a given package, and after you have located the one you want to explore, just use the vignette("vignettename") command.